tessc14/-Flipping-Flashcards-/README.md

 Such that we have created a page to make your own questions!

-So go wild with whatever muck you wish to remember.
+So go wild with whatever muck you wish to remember and learn.

 ### Your very own Flipping Flashcards